signalwire/ClueCon_Coder_Games/2025/SignalWire_Maker_Challenge/README.md

 ### CHALLENGE: Build an Arduino-powered device that responds to real-time phone calls or SMS using SignalWire APIs.
 ‍
 The Maker Challenge is all about tinkering with hardware and building electronics in a fun and relaxed environment.
 This year, we challenge you to build an ESP32 device that responds to real-time phone calls or SMS using SignalWire APIs.
 Take it a step further and control your device through an AI agent.
 We have simple examples to get you started, but where you take this challenge is up to you!

+### For more information visit https://www.cluecon.com/coder-games

 Examples: